 Exclusions are services that your health plan doesn't offer.
 Your policy should have a list of exclusions in your plan documents.

-Extra savings is a discount applied to your out-of-pocket costs such as deductibles, co-payments and co-insurance.
-To qualify, your income must be within 100-250% of the Federal Poverty Level.
-Also known as a "Cost Sharing Reduction (CSR)"
+Extra Savings is a discount applied to your out-of-pocket costs such as deductibles, copayments and coinsurance.
+Your income must be within 100-250% of the Federal Poverty Level to qualify.
+Also known as a "Cost Sharing Reduction (CSR)".

-A fee is the amount you pay when you receive a service from a doctor or other healthcare provider.
-This term is most often used with Fee-For-Service policies.
+An amount you pay when you receive a service from a doctor or other healthcare provider.

-A Flexible Spending Account (FSA) is a special savings account that you can use for healthcare expenses.
-With an FSA, you deposit pre-tax income from your paycheck but must spend the money on medical expenses.
+A Flexible Spending Account (FSA) is a savings account that you can use for healthcare expenses.
 FSAs are usually provided by employers and included in a job's benefits package.

-A grandfathered health plan is a policy that was purchased before March 23, 2010.
+A grandfathered health plan is a policy purchased before March 23, 2010.
 Grandfathered plans may not include some of the rights and protections established by the Affordable Care Act.

-A group health plan is a type of insurance policy that's generally offered by an employer.
-The plans usually offer health, dental, life insurance, disability coverage and more.
+A group health plan is a type of insurance policy that an employer generally offers.
+The plan usually offers health, dental, life insurance, disability coverage and more.

-A Health Maintenance Organization (HMO) is a type of plan that uses a network of doctors, hospitals and other providers to treat an insurance company's customers.
-HMOs use a Primary Care Physician (PCP) to maintain your health and refer you to specialists.
+A Health Maintenance Organization (HMO) is a type of plan that uses a network of doctors, hospitals, and other providers to treat an insurance company's customers.

-A Health Savings Account (HSA) is a special savings account, owned by you, that can be used to pay for healthcare expenses.
-Your pre-tax income is deposited into your HSA and can only be used on medical expenses.
+A Health Savings Account (HSA) can pay for healthcare expenses.
+Your pre-tax income is deposited into your HSA to pay for medical expenses.